hewner/csse403/Homework/HaskellPong/readme.md

 the tutorial, although you are welcome to start from scratch.

-It is a good introduction both to Haskell's package system Cabal and gloss, the graphics library we'll be using of graphics in Haskell.
+It is a good introduction both to Haskell's package system Cabal and gloss, the graphics library we'll be using in Haskell.

 For the homework, complete the tutorial itself and Exercises 1-3.